Worshipful Company of Grocers: Grocers' Hall

 The earliest known Grocers' Hall was in Poultry, London, then known as Conningshop-Lane on account of the three conies or rabbits hanging over a poulterer's stall in the lane.
 It was built in 1428 on land once owned by Lord FitzWalter and let out "for dinners, funerals, county feasts and weddings".

 The roof and woodwork of the Hall were destroyed in the 1666 Great Fire and afterwards a new roof was erected on the old walls while Sir John Cutler paid for a new parlour and dining room.
 The Hall was again renovated in 1681 by the future Lord Mayor Sir John Moore.
 A new Hall was built on the same site between 1798 and 1802 when part of the garden was sold to the Bank of England for the expansion of nearby Prince's Street.
 However, frequent and extensive repairs were required due to the third Hall's defective foundations, which was replaced by a fourth Hall, completed in 1893 on Prince's Street.

 The Hall survived the Blitz with only minor damage to its north wing, but was almost completely destroyed by fire in 1965, apparently caused by a lightbulb left on in the grand staircase beneath an oak lintel which smouldered and eventually ignited.
 The fifth and final Hall was constructed nearby in 1970, also on Prince's Street, remaining the Grocers' home today.

+Symbols

+The Ancient Guild of Pepperers chose a camel as its symbol due to pepper originally coming over land rather than sea.
+The camel is incorporated as the crest of the company's heraldic achievement which also includes two griffins holding the escutcheon (shield) on which is displayed the coat of arms: "Argent a Chevron Gules between nine Cloves six in chief and three in base Proper".

+Company masters

 Past Masters of the Grocers' Company include Lord Mayors Sir Robert Leigh, Sir Robert Ladbroke, Sir Samuel Garrard and Sir Charles Bowman, the Immediate Past Master.
 Other Past Masters Grocer are Admiral Nicholas Goodhart and Timothy Coleridge, son of former Lloyd's chairman David Coleridge and brother of Sir Nicholas Coleridge.